kmayerb/tcrdist3/docs/tcrdistances.rst

 TCR Distances
 =============

-The following short examples use data `dash.csv <https://raw.githubusercontent.com/kmayerb/tcrdist2/API2/tcrdist/test_files_compact/dash.csv>`_ (375KB).
+To quickly get data associated with these and other snippets, see the section on :ref:`downloads`.
+Many examples use the data file (`dash.csv <https://raw.githubusercontent.com/kmayerb/tcrdist2/API2/tcrdist/test_files_compact/dash.csv>`_).

 I am happy to use the defaults
 ------------------------------